 Due to these differences in toppings, a mocha is often heavier and sweeter than a latte.
 It can be a great drink to order if you want a special treat or prefer sugar over coffee flavors.

 A latte is an excellent choice if you want something more simple and streamlined.
-The milk foam creates a satisfying textural experience without adding extra sugar, calories, or flavors.
+The milk foam creates a satisfying textural experience, and the flavor of the espresso shines through more than in a mocha.

 When choosing between a mocha and a latte you may also want to think about the differences in caffeine.
 Although they are both espresso beverages, mochas and lattes have differing quantities of caffeine, which can impact your night’s sleep, energy levels, and overall health.